MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Lync/LyncServer/lync-server-2013-mobile-client-comparison-tables.md

 <div>

-## <a name="archiving-and-compliance-support-in-lync-mobile-clients"></a>Unterstützung für Archivierung und Compliance in mobilen lync-Clients
+## <a name="archiving-and-compliance-support-in-lync-mobile-clients"></a>Archivierungs-und Kompatibilitätsunterstützung in lync Mobile-Clients

 <table style="width:100%;">